Shimizu-Technology/crab_daddy_frontend/docs/web_push_integration.md

 ### For Users

-1. Visit the Hafaloha website in a supported browser
+1. Visit the Crab Daddy website in a supported browser
 2. For iOS: Use Safari and add the site to your home screen
 3. Click "Subscribe this device" to enable push notifications
 4. Allow notifications when prompted